Asiana Airlines Flight 214 San Francisco Crash

 As of July 16, there have been three passenger fatalities as result of the Asiana plane crash.

 In an ABC News report, San Francisco General Hospital chief of surgery Dr. Margaret Knudson revealed that many patients were covered in what was characterized as “road rash,” a phenomenon more closely tied to people in motorcycle crashes when they aren’t wearing leather clothing.
 Knudson also said many patients suffered severe abdominal bleeding that might have been caused by the plane’s seat belts.
 At least two individuals with spinal fractures were paralyzed and others suffered head trauma.
-Some passengers sustained broken ribs or fractured sternums from the crash.
+Some passengers sustained broken ribs or fractured sternums from the plane crash.
 Others experienced minor burns and many had short-term breathing difficulties as a result of the smoke and fumes, or possibly from outgassing.
 Partner Brian Alexander spoke with China Daily about the case.

 It is very important for the families to retain U.S. lawyers who have a complete understanding of the Montreal and Warsaw treaties that govern international flights.
 The survivability of the crash and the evacuation of the aircraft and the performance of rescue personnel will be evaluated as part of the NTSB investigation.